Metropolitan Building (Los Angeles): Description and history

 Although specific building permit records have not been located, it appears that during its approximately 50 year tenancy, Newberry's installed various improvements/alterations with significant alterations that appear to be circa 1950 and circa 1990.
 The circa 1950 alterations include the installation of terrazzo flooring, installation of corner entrance and exterior canopy, and installation of the structural glass spandrel panel.
 A number of these alterations are visible in photographs from the 1960s and 1970s.
 These photographs also indicate that the neighboring building at 445 S. Broadway was also part of the Newberry's store.
 In a 1952 building permit, the owners of 445 S. Broadway were granted permission to "construct ramp and steps into Metropolitan building".
 This record may mark the date that the neighboring building were connected although the openings are also depicted in the circa 1950 Sanborn map noted previously.
 The circa 1990 alterations may include the addition of the food court space and the opening between the first and second floors.

 While building permit information indicates that Newberry's retained its lease until the mid-1990s l; it is not clear whether the upper stories retained their tenancy.
 The economic downturn in downtown Los Angeles, as retailers and commercial interests shifted their assets to the booming suburbs, caused many vacancies throughout the 1970s through early 1990s.
 How the Metropolitan Building fared during this period is not known, however, in 1995, a building permit notes that the building is "only occupied on the ground floors".

 In 1985, the last remaining ownership interest in the building held by a Mueller family member was sold.
 In 1996, the building was transferred to the current owner.
 At around the same time, the ground floor retail space previously occupied by Newberry's was taken by Fallas Paredes clothing store, an affiliate of the property owner.
 After being used as storage for the store, the upper levels have since been converted to loft apartments.

 The Metropolitan Building has had several prominent commercial and retail tenants in its approximately 100-year history.
 Although the number and type of these tenants have changed over the years, they have reflected the economic and retail forces that have shaped downtown Los Angeles in the twentieth century.
 Despite these changes, the Metropolitan Building retains its original use and continues to contribute to the commercial and retail needs of the surrounding neighborhood in a manner that documents the development of commercial growth in downtown Los Angeles.

+By 2026, the building was in danger of foreclosure after the owners, the Fallas family, defaulted on a loan.
+At the time, the building's retail space was vacant.